aidadatahub/aidadatahub.github.io/index.md

 We provide [Datasets](/datasets), [Data Sharing Policy](/sharing), and [Services](/services), introduced in overview sections below.

-## Datasets
+## AIDA Dataset Register
-We help researchers share their data with the world, making high-quality datasets more [FAIR](/metrics#fair) and citeable using Digital Object Identifiers ([DOI](/about#what-are-dois-and-dataset-registers)).
+Using the [AIDA Dataset register](/datasets) we help researchers share their data with the world, making high-quality datasets more [FAIR](/metrics#fair) and citeable using Digital Object Identifiers ([DOI](/about#what-are-dois-and-dataset-registers)).
 {% assign bytes = 0 -%}
 {% assign scans = 0 -%}